|20th June 2012 |

 Radio Asian Fever (Leeds) is a community radio station that serves the South Asian communities of Leeds.

-In the programme broadcast on 18 August 2011 the sermon dealt with the issue of mixed-faith marriages, and we noted the presenter made the following statements: [Mushrak is taken to mean a follower of another religion and shirk is the sin of following
+broadcast on 18 August 2011 the sermon dealt with the issue of mixed-faith marriages, and we noted the presenter made the following statements: [Mushrak is taken to mean a follower of another religion and shirk is the sin of following another religion].

 What happens when a Muslim man or woman get married to a Mushrak Listeners!
 Marriage of a Muslim man or woman with a Mushrak is the straight path to hellfire;